 Quality vs volume: deeper explanation

 Yad2 delivers high-quality but limited leads.
 Why?
 Because someone searching for an apartment on Yad2 has already gone through a decision process: they know they need an apartment, opened the app, searched in a specific city, in a specific price range, filtered for 3+ rooms.
 When they see your ad — they're already in "buying mode."
 If you get a call — there's reasonable likelihood of a meeting.
-Closing probability is higher.
+But this is exactly where Yad2's biggest problem hides.

-But the problem: it's a competitive sea.
+The problem: it's a competitive sea.
 Every agent in the area is on Yad2.
 Your ad competes with another 100 ads for the same apartment (more or less).
 The consumer sees many options and goes with the cheapest.
+In other words, you pay a lot to be just one more line on a list — whereas on Facebook, through BuzzPost, you appear again and again across dozens of groups without paying per ad.

-Facebook delivers high volume with mixed quality.
+Facebook delivers high volume across a wide range of quality, and that's exactly what builds a stable lead pipeline.
 Someone scrolling their Facebook feed in the evening sees your post about an apartment in Yavne and clicks to see — they're not necessarily looking for an apartment right now.
 But they're in the potential pool.
 In a week or three, when their wife says "we need to move" — they'll remember your name.
+That repeat exposure is something Yad2 simply doesn't give you.

-Additionally, Facebook Groups offer excellent active search.
+Additionally, Facebook Groups offer excellent active search — the very same "buying mode" people attribute to Yad2, just without the subscription fee.
 When someone joins the "Tel Aviv Apartment Rentals" group, they're 100% looking for an apartment.
 They see all the recent posts.
 If you posted two hours before they joined — they see you first.
+With BuzzPost, which posts up to 15 times an hour, the chance you're one of the first they see is especially high.

 Budget ceiling: what do you get for 1,500 ₪?

-The real story of 90% of successful real estate offices we see is combination:
+The real story of most successful real estate offices we see is building around BuzzPost and adding Yad2 only when the niche justifies it:

 Scenarios: which tool for which case?